Turn any image into a minimalist composition with this seven-step process.

 Minimalist art relies only on the most basic and distinctive elements of a design to create compelling images.
 It’s the difference between left and right:

 I discovered a simple seven-step process to make minimalist wallpapers after playing a lot of the much-lauded independent adventure game “Bastion.”
 The rich story and immersive soundtrack have crawled inside my head to the place where inspiration begins.
 As a tribute to the game, I’m going to start with this image, since it contains a single character and very little background.
-And since we’re all about creativity on a budget, I’ll be using the free image design program GIMP 2.8.
+And since I’m all about creativity on a budget, I’ll be using the free image design program GIMP 2.8.

 1. Pick the most important design elements to preserve.